varunlambda/docker-tunnel/README.md

 ## Considerations when testing web applications running on the host machine
 By default LambdaTest tunnel can no longer access webapps running on host machines or other docker containers using localhost or 127.0.0.1 when you run it using docker container.
-This means that the test code needs to be modified in the way it accesses the target webapp according to the docker network topology and host operating system.
+This means that the test scripts needs to be modified in the way they accesses the target webapp, according to the docker network topology and host operating system.

 #### Linux
-On linux, containers can run in a special netowrk mode called `host`.
-This network mode makes the container use host's network stack and doesn't create an isolated on for the containers.
+On linux, containers can run in a special network mode called `host`.
+This network mode makes the container use host's network stack and doesn't create an isolated one for the containers.
 Running the following command makes tunnel container run with host networking and can access host's network.
 The test scripts can access services running on host machine using localhost
 ```bash
 docker run -it  --network host lambdatest/tunnel -user johndoe -key XXXXXXXXXXXX
 ```

 #### Mac and Windows
 Unfortunately, on both mac and windows, host networking mode is not available due to the implementation of docker machine.
-The recommended approach to access services on host machine is to use a special dns name `host.docker.internal` which resolves to the host machine.
+The recommended approach to access services on host machine is to use a special host name `host.docker.internal` which resolves to the host machine.
 You can find more details on these links: [mac](https://docs.docker.com/docker-for-mac/networking/), [windows](https://docs.docker.com/docker-for-windows/networking/)
-The test scripts need to use this special DNS in order to access the webservices running on the host machine.
+The test scripts need to use this special hostname in order to access the webservices running on the host machine.

 > The idomatic way of testing on docker infra is to create a custom bridge network and access services using their container names.
 This method works on all operating systems